Human-Connection/Documentation/server-api/services/contributions.md

 # Contributions Service

-The Contribution Service dieals with posts, votes, etc.
+The Contribution Service deals with posts, votes, etc.

 > **Question:** Should votes, pro cons, etc. be split of form contributions?
 >